-ISIS Claims Responsibility for Manchester Attack
+ISIS claims responsibility for Manchester attack

 Our big announcement on the Trump-Russia scandal.

+Update, May 23, 11:35 a.m.: British authorities have identified the suspected attacker as Salman Abedi.

-The Islamic State has claimed responsibility for the deadly suicide bombing in Manchester, England that killed at least 22 people, including children, and injured more than 50 at an Ariana Grande concert Monday evening.
+The Islamic State has claimed responsibility for the deadly suicide bombing in Manchester, England, that killed at least 22 people, including children, and injured more than 50 at an Ariana Grande concert Monday evening.

 The terrorist tracking group SITE first reported ISIS' statement praising the "soldier" behind the attack.
 The statement did not include the bomber's name.